adamjacobmuller/kube-plex/deploy/webhook/README.md

 When a pod with the annotation `kube-plex.io/enabled: "true"` is created, the webhook mutates it to:

 1. Add an init container that copies the kube-plex binary
+2. Add a transcode PVC volume and mount it to the Plex container
-2. Add a postStart lifecycle hook that replaces the Plex Transcoder
+3. Add a postStart lifecycle hook that replaces the Plex Transcoder
-3. Inject environment variables for kube-plex configuration
+4. Inject environment variables for kube-plex configuration

 ## Prerequisites

 - Kubernetes 1.19+
 - cert-manager (recommended) or manual TLS certificate generation
+- ReadWriteMany storage for the transcode PVC

 ## Installation

+### 1. Deploy the webhook (in kube-plex-system namespace)

-### With cert-manager (recommended)
+#### With cert-manager (recommended)

 ```bash
 # Uncomment certificate.yaml in kustomization.yaml, then: